Meng075/EmployeeAttrition/README.md

 # EmployeeAttrition
 # Project Description:
+In a work environment, attrition is basically the turnover rate of employees inside an organization.This can happen for many reasons like employees looking for better opportunities,excessive working hours, negative working environment or sudden death.
+Companies with high attrition rates needs to spend more time and cost to train new employees constantly and hard to maintain quality control.

 # Objective:
   1. Discover the factors that affect employee attrition and provide suggestion to reduce